EULAR Research Consortia Partnerships

 Previous and ongoing consortia partnerships

-HarmonicSS is a private-public funded research project entitled HARMONIzation and integrative analysis of regional, national and international cohorts on primary Sjögren's Syndrome (pSS) towards improved stratification, treatment and health policymaking.
+HarmonicSS was a research project entitled HARMONIzation and integrative analysis of regional, national and international cohorts on primary Sjögren's Syndrome (pSS) towards improved stratification, treatment and health policymaking.
+This project received funding from the European Union’s Horizon 2020 Research and Innovation Programme and from the Swiss State Secretariat for Education, Research and Innovation.

 Sign up to the EULAR Research Newsletter